fridalannerstrom/selekt/README.md

 | `urls.py` | ✅ Valid | (project file) |
 | `tests.py` | ✅ Valid | - |
 | `admin.py` | ✅ Valid | - |

+## Notes

+- Remember to write about needing work for SEO, like better titles on pages